 Lean Tech has experience with quality assurance of data, including a company that logged up to half a million data per hour from different machines.
 There were different suppliers involved, and extensive root cause analysis was conducted to reveal the causes of unstable data collection and missing data.
 In such cases it is important to obtain as much information as possible about the situation that caused the instability.

+The amount of data we have access to is overwhelming; but what data is interesting?
+What data is important to reach your targets?
 When implementing new production lines with data acquisition, do not practice "nice to have".
-My advice is to use resources to collect only the data you need.
+Spend resources to collect only the data you need.

-Are you not sure what data you need, it is better to use resources to decide this.
+Are you not sure what data you need?
+Use resources to decide.
 Here are some questions that might be of help;

-If you have data set you would like to analyse for trends and correlation you can contact Lean Tech.
+If you have data set you would like to analyze for trends and correlation you can contact Lean Tech.